BelgiumFictionLifestyle

 Sven was a borderline man from a borderline place.
 He was born and had lived most of his life in Voeren.
 Fouron, as it is known in French, has an incidental claim to fame: the community of 4,000 sits astride the country’s Dutch-French language fault line and once, in the 1980s, a shaky coalition government fell through the Voeren crack.
 The village is also home to the cheapest real estate in Flanders.

-Although privacy is next to sacred in this part of the world, being a private man in a place as small as Voeren was not easy – no matter how hard you try to blend into the woodwork, you are still noticeable.
+Although is next to sacred in this part of the world, being a private man in a place as small as Voeren was not easy – no matter how hard you try to blend into the woodwork, you are still noticeable.

 Sven was not exactly unsociable but his slightly awkward architecture and clumsy physique had conditioned him to shun the spotlight at parties and social gatherings – he did not even like to attract too much attention at his local, his stamcafé, as they call it in Dutch.